hokstadconsulting/docker-plugin-examples/README.md

-# docker-plugin-examples
-Examples of how to write Docker plugins in Ruby (volume plugin example for now)
+# Demonstration of how to write Docker plugins in Ruby